|

 For a complete list of ingredients and instructions, please scroll down to the recipe at the bottom of this page.

-1. Prep your veggies.
-Finely dice the onions, celery, and red (or green) bell pepper.
+Prep your vegetables by finely dicing the onions, celery, and red or green bell pepper.

-2. Sautee the veggies in the butter until just tender.
-Add the garlic and cook for an additional minute or until the garlic is aromatic.
+Sauté the vegetables in butter until just tender.
+Add the garlic and cook for another minute or until fragrant.
+I like to keep the heat moderate so the garlic does not burn.

-3. Add the cream cheese to the hot veggies and mix until the cream cheese has melted into them.
+Add the cream cheese to the hot vegetables and mix until it melts completely into the mixture.

-4. Mix the cooked rice, stuffing mix, shrimp, crab (or imitation crab), herbs, and Old Bay in a bowl with the vegetable mixture.
-Stir well to combine.
+In a large bowl, combine the cooked rice, stuffing mix, shrimp, crab or imitation crab, herbs, and Old Bay with the vegetable mixture.
+Stir well to combine everything evenly.

-5. Add the chicken or seafood broth.
-The mixture should be damp and will form a clump if you press it together, but not wet.
-It’ll moisten up more as it cooks.
+Add the chicken or seafood broth.
+The mixture should be damp and hold together when pressed, but not be overly wet.
+It will continue to moisten as it bakes.

-1. Melt the butter in a saucepan or in the microwave.
+Melt the butter in a saucepan or microwave.

-2. Add the Panko bread crumbs and Parmesan.
-Mix well.
+Add the Panko bread crumbs and Parmesan, then mix well until combined.

 To assemble:

-1. Put the seafood dressing mixture into a casserole dish and sprinkle the buttery Panko topping over the top.
+Transfer the seafood dressing mixture into a casserole dish and sprinkle the buttery Panko topping evenly over the top.

-2. Bake at 350-F covered, for about 15-20 minutes (depending on the depth of your casserole dish) and then take the cover off for the last 5 minutes of cooking.
+Bake at 350 F, covered, for about 15 to 20 minutes, depending on the depth of the dish.
+Remove the cover for the last 5 minutes to let the topping crisp up.

 Chef Jenn’s Tips